kai-li-1994/cml_unit_value/README.md

   *(Countries are represented by their ISO Alpha-3 codes.)*
 ---
 ## Acknowledgments
-This project has received funding from the **European Horizon Project "RESOURCE – REgional project development aSsistance fOr the Uptake of an aRagonese Circular Economy"**.
+This project has received funding from the **European Union’s Horizon Europe research and innovation program** under **Grant Agreement No. 101060142**, as part of the project **"RESOURCE – REgional project development aSsistance fOr the Uptake of an aRagonese Circular Economy"**.

 Additionally, it has been financially supported by the **Institute of Environmental Sciences (CML), Leiden University**, which facilitated access to the **UN Comtrade database** for data collection and analysis.